 Later down the line, Geeteara did win the award and went to Venice to receive it along with her husband.
-On stage, she specifically thanked four people: her father, grandfather, her husband and her father-in-law for their support.
+On stage, she specifically thanked four people: her father, grandfather, her husband, and her father-in-law for their support.
 When she got down the stage a foreigner came to her and jokingly said, “You know when you said four men, I almost deduced that you were probably going to talk about four of your husbands since you are a Muslim woman.
 Given how Muslim men can marry four times I thought it must be the same for the Muslim women.”

 Everything she says is imbued with a deep sense of optimism.
-She takes us back to the time when they didn’t have any designations and how the idea is still rooted into how things work inside the organization.
+She takes us back to the time when they didn’t have any designations and how the idea is still rooted in how things work inside the organization.
 “Everyone here is just as important as I am, even the guys who serve us tea or the fellow who sweeps the floor.
 Everybody is equal and without any one of the employees work here would be harder,” she states.
 She is always up for a chit-chat with her employees and having fun.
 She even pleads guilty that she goes around and playfully snatches away chocolates from her employees at times.